Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 , JMGA Ski Guide Stage II

-Infield |Toyokazu Nakano
+Infield |Toyo Nakano

 Use synthetic or wool base layers depending on the type of tour

-high season layering
+High season layering

 Outer layer: MOUNTAIN HARDWEAR | Boundary Ridge Gore-Tex Jacket & Bib